TallyLintDAO/tallylint/README.md

 ## Developer

-backend: by running the script to download taxlint source code and prepare backend development enviroment and for you.
+backend: by running the script to download tallylint source code and prepare backend development enviroment and for you.

 ```bash
 wget  https://github.com/TaxLintDAO/taxlint/raw/master/reproducible/prep_backend_dev_env.sh